 - Include PCI compliance language in all relevant contracts.

-- Establish general procedures for on-going operations.
+- Establish general procedures for current operations.

 - Adopt data security measures.